carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190408.md

 #### Last Week’s Summary:
 2. Prepped and imported online gifts.
 3. Discussed discrepancy between Classy and WePay transactions.
 Decision made to try monthly reports instead.
-4. Created list of remaining donors on DonorDrive to connect with.
+4. Created list of remaining donors on DonorDrive to inform about transition to Classy.
 5. Exported DonorDrive data for Walk years 2014-2018.

 */// Additional SF issues addressed: ///*